Climate security

-Climate security refers to the national and international security risks induced, directly or indirectly, by changes in climate patterns.
+Climate security is a political and policy framework that looks at the impacts of climate on security.
+Climate security often refers to the national and international security risks induced, directly or indirectly, by changes in climate patterns.
 It is a concept that summons the idea that climate-related change amplifies existing risks in society that endangers the security of humans, ecosystems, economy, infrastructure and societies.
 Climate-related security risks have far-reaching implications for the way the world manages peace and security.
 Climate actions to adapt and mitigate impacts can also have a negative effect on human security if mishandled.